 The concern is that tissue has a specific rate of absorption “limit” and that anything past that can cause cellular damage.

-This is particularly dangerous when in terms of microwave frequency, which builds and causes heat, but all RAF radiation can build to cause heat, including tablets and cellphones.
+This is particularly dangerous when in terms of microwave frequency, or microwave radiation which builds and causes heat, but all RAF radiation can build to cause heat, including tablets and cellphones.

 Too much heat and absorption turns into cellular damage and in turn, can cause cancer.

-The SAR matters because though the FCC has limits and standards in place for all cellular devices, they don’t consider:
+The SAR matters because though the FCC has limits and standards in place for all the cellular network devices, they don’t consider:

 Basically, for smaller people, the rate of absorption will be higher, leading to more cause for concern.
-(Our article on safe cell phone distances to babies.)
+So there’s a baby in our house, we need keep our baby at a safe distance from cellphone.

 Tablet SAR (Specific Absorption Rate) Levels by Brand and Model (Chart)